 What Is a Rotator Cuff?

-Like all of your shoulder anatomy, it is a highly complex part of the human body.
-Your shoulder is where four different muscles come together to cover the humerus bone, which is also known as the upper arm bone.
+The rotator cuff is a complex human body part.
+It's a highly twisted part of your shoulder structure.
+Your shoulder is where four different muscles come together to cover the humerus bone, the upper arm bone.
 This upper arm bone is the long bone that runs from your shoulder to your elbow.

-The point in your rotator cuff where these four muscles come together is often referred to as your SITS muscle.
-SITS is an acronym that uses the first letter of each of the four muscles that come together here, including the supraspinatus, infraspinatus, teres minor, and subscapularis muscles.
+The point in your rotator cuff where these four muscles come together is often called your SITS muscle.
+SITS is an acronym that uses the first letter of the four muscles that come together, including the supraspinatus, infraspinatus, teres minor, and subscapularis muscles.
 These muscles come up from the scapula (shoulder blade) and join at the top of your upper arm bone (humerus) to create a cuff around your glenohumeral (GH) joint.

 What Causes It to Tear?